How to Make Garlic Powder (and Granulated Garlic at Home)

 And while we do use a lot of garlic in this house, I was unaware of just how quickly peeled garlic goes bad.
 It's pretty quick.
 Within a week or so, my garlic was sprouting.

-So I did.
+I figured I would just plant those cloves to grow garlic.
 But then I noticed some of the cloves getting shriveled and moldy.

 - A sharp butcher knife